 - Vice President & Program Chair: Lyne Burkey

 - Secretary: Nicki Arendshorst

-- Directors - Natural Resources: Suzanne Dixon, Don Triezenberg
+- Directors - Natural Resources: Don Triezenberg & Debra Williamson

-- Directors - Membership: Marilyn Schmidt & Lena Del Real
+- Directors - Membership: Lena Del Real & Rose Southard

 - Director - Public Relations: Penny Shuff

-The League of Women Voters of the Holland Area was formed in 1969.
+The League of Women Voters of the Holland Area (LWVHA) has a long and active history – in fact, we are celebrating our 50th anniversary this year!